ManasKhare2001/NewsApp-COVID-19-Health/README.md

-Second Interface : After Clicking to any news, Reverting user to the actual source where that, specific news are comming.
+Second Interface : After Clicking to any news, Reverting user to the actual source where that, specific news are coming.

 ![Screenshot (449)](https://user-images.githubusercontent.com/79192605/119716738-122f1200-be83-11eb-850a-7da980ee9f6b.png)